SAI BABA’S CONFUSED AND TRADITIONAL VIEWS ON WOMEN

 Here, Sai Baba sees it as exemplary that cheap women’s labour is exploited in the most boring and repetitive work of telephone exchanges.
 These women must work long hours, then be home makers supreme etc. etc. This is much closer to the exploitation of women than respecting and honouring them.

 But Sai Baba bemoans this situation where women are empowered to work outside the home and earn.
 Again, he harps back to the past he wants to see us all return to: “Rama told Bharata that he should not permit women to take part in affairs of state.
 Women have their estimable role in household affairs, but they should be kept out of state politics.
 “Don`t employ women as ministers.
 The reason is: a nation’s honour is based upon its women.
 It is only when women maintain their respect and honour that the nation will be respected.
 It is not proper for women to cheapen themselves by roaming in public places.” …and… “How does the situation in the country today compare with Rama’s conception of an ideal government?
 The state of things today is 100% contrary to the ideas and ideals of Rama.
 How, then, can Rama Rajya be established here?
 If we desire to establish Rama Rajya there should be harmony in thought, word and deed… “ etc. .
 (Sanathana Sarathi, May 1995, p.
 118).
+So now we see that Rama was seriously wrong, after all.

 Rama's rule is Sai Baba's ideal!

-So now we see that Rama must have been seriously wrong, after all:- “It will not be out of place to mention here that women who have wielded power in Bharat or other countries have proved themselves to be exceptionally able and successful.
+In his address on the first Ladies' Day, Sai Baba said: “It will not be out of place to mention here that women who have wielded power in Bharat or other countries have proved themselves to be exceptionally able and successful.
 There have been many kings of Britain but no one ruled the country so well as Queen Victoria.
 Her rule was marked by righteousness, prosperity and efficiency.
 There was no discontent during her reign.
 In more recent times, Indira Gandhi ran the Government with courage and consummate skill.
 She was prepared for any sacrifice in the interests of her country.” (see Sanathana Sarathi, Nov.-Dec.1995, p.
 293)

 Sathya Sai Baba’s view of British history is that of some outdated and revisionist old time Anglo-Indian, one wonders where he picked it up… a quaint anachronism that historians can chuckle over.
 Queen Victoria withdrew from all normal duties as a sovereign for decades, mourning her dead Prince Albert and causing huge constitutional problems due to her disinterest, wallowing in grief and comfortable seclusion.
 So there was no discontent during her reign?
 Not under the horrendous conditions in the British lower classes during the Industrial Revolution?
 Not anywhere in the British Empire?
 This Sai Baba is an original historian indeed, a marvellous joker no doubt… who really knows that it was not so, but doesn’t want to think or speak ill of anything?
 Congratulations!
 But Queen Victoria’s rule also saw the extremely brutal quelling of the Indian Mutiny or Revolution, did it not?
 The prosperity and efficiency was for the upper classes only (headed by Queen Victoria) and for the exploitation of colonies.
 So much for Sai Baba as a historian of Britain.

-Though Sai Baba tries his utmost to praise women, it is mostly for theirretiring and loving motherly qualities - preferable very religious and extremely too!
+Though Sai Baba tries his utmost to praise women, it is mostly for their retiring and loving motherly qualities - preferable very religious and extremely too!
 He never recommends that they could share the values and achievements which are reserved by him for the male.
 Some further quotes of Sai Baba help to show the entirely out-of-date and secondary role to which women are to be relegated:-

 Sai Baba seems to dither back and forth between the tradition he knows from Indian village life and the more modern approach many of his middle-class Indian ladies now hold.
 Women must in effect do two jobs if need be:- “A lady must look after the home first and then work outside, if necessary… she can study to get degrees, enter politics or do any other work but she should not neglect the home, which is the very foundation of her life.”
 (Sanathana Sarathi, Dec.
 1997, p.
 327-8).